Krazy Kat Klub: Bohemian haunt

 By February 1919, 21-year-old artist Cleon Throckmorton (1897–1965) joined Stiffler and Allen as co-proprietor after completing his engineering studies at George Washington University.
 By day, Throckmorton worked as a drama department associate at Howard University, a historically black college.
 By night, he helped run the speakeasy in the Latin Quarter.
-A pre-Raphaelite impressionist and aspiring scenic designer, Throckmorton believed that artists should pursue their vocation day and night by surrounding themselves with environs that inspired creativity, and the venue fulfilled that purpose.
+A pre-Raphaelite impressionist and aspiring scenic designer, Throckmorton believed that artists should pursue their vocation day and night by surrounding themselves with environs that inspired creativity and the venue fulfilled that purpose.

-Throckmorton's fellow artist and muse, 18-year-old Kathryn Marie Mullin (Note: Although newspapers misspelled her name as "Katherine Mullen", she was born "Kathryn Mullin".)
-(1902–1994), became a frequent habitue of the Krazy Kat.
+Throckmorton's fellow artist and muse, 18-year-old Kathryn Marie Mullin (Note: Various newspapers spell her name as "Katherine Mullen" or "Kathryn Mullin".
+She may have been born as "Kathryn Mullin".
+One article describes her as born in Horseheads, New York, and identifies her parents as John A. and Kathryn Mullen.)
+(1902–1994), frequented the Kat.
 A model, sketch artist, and costume designer, Mullin gained local fame for her stage performances as a ukulele player and singer with the Crandall Saturday Nighters.
 For her performances, promoters billed Mullin as "The Girl With the Million Dollar Legs."
-When not performing, she gave public exhibitions of women's saber fencing.
+When not performing, she gave public demonstrations of women's saber fencing.
 Mullin married Throckmorton in January 1922.

 Using his considerable skill as a scenic designer, Throckmorton transformed the Krazy Kat into "a most spooky sort of place, weird and crazy as its name."
 With its courtyard illuminated by paper lanterns and tree house for al fresco dining, the Krazy Kat soon became an idyllic haunt for artists, bohemians, flappers, and other free-wheeling "young moderns".
-Its clientele openly declared their belief in free love, which contemporary sources alluded to as "unperverted impulse... whatever that is".
+Its clientele openly declared their belief in free love, alluded to by contemporary sources as "unperverted impulse... whatever that is".
 Authorities quickly took notice of the establishment, and the speakeasy suffered its first police raid forty three days after its opening.